CtrlK

 Workflow Clarity

-The release automation flow is clearly sequenced (merge PR → Version Packages PR → automated publish steps).
+The release automation flow is clearly sequenced (merge PR → Version Packages PR → publish steps).
 The changeset creation process is unambiguous with explicit rules.
-Validation is covered by noting that pre-commit hooks and CI enforce the internal package rule.
-The checklist serves as a final validation checkpoint.
+Validation is addressed through pre-commit hooks and CI enforcement mentions, and the checklist serves as a verification step before submission.

 3 / 3